Rig Veda Ratri Suktam: Inner Significance and Chanting Benefits

 10. What is the scientific reason behind Dasara?

-Chaitra Dasara (Vijayadashami) marks the victory of good over evil.
-Scientifically, it coincides with pre- summer seasonal shifts, encouraging renewal, the clearing of negativity, and the strengthening of willpower and discipline.
+Vijaya Dashami marks the victory of good over evil.
+Scientifically, it coincides with pre- winter seasonal shifts, encouraging renewal, the clearing of negativity, and the strengthening of willpower and discipline.

 Read more ..